How to Use Social Media for B2B Sales in 2023

 Research Potential Customer Demographics

 To choose the right type of content strategy, you need to know what your audience is already pursuing.
 Do they like thoughtfully curated Instagram images?
 Cutting-edge Twitter soundbites?
-Newsy Facebook posts?
+Newsy or scheduled Facebook posts?
 Figure out where they’re already hanging out, and then you can go to them.

 Build Trust via Client Relationships